MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/project-keep-operator.md

 ## See also

-To choose what columns in the input to exclude from the output, use [project-away](projectawayoperator.md).
+To choose what columns from the input to exclude from the output, use [project-away](projectawayoperator.md).